preciofishbone/OmniaDocsG2/pages/delete-page/index.rst

 Restore a deleted page
 -------------------------
-To restore a deleted page (with it's sub pages, variations and drafts if that's applicable), do the following.
+To restore a deleted page, do the following.
 Restoring a Page Collection or a Page Type works the same way.

+Note that when you restore a page, everything that was connected to the page when it was deleted is also restored, could be: sub pages, variations and drafts.

 1. Click this icon on the right row: